eHealthAfrica/angular-eha.retriable/README.md

 - *dist/retriable.min.js*

-Then simply add `eha.retriable.retriable` as dependencies somewhere in your project that makes sense and you're good to go.
+Then simply add `eha.retriable` as dependencies somewhere in your project that makes sense and you're good to go.

 #### A note on wiredep